adjHouda/basic-network-automation/README.md

 2/ run you front : npm start

-3/ start a new terminal session and your backend  : python app.py
+3/ start a new terminal session for your backend  : python app.py

 4/ for any conf you need to know your port number (find it in gns3)